-How To Wear A Crop Top In The Winter Without Freezing To Your Very Core
+How To Wear A Crop Top In The Winter Without Compromising Warmth

 I'm about to say something divisive, but it wasn’t until I learned how to wear a crop top in the winter that my midriff really became a part of my style repertoire.
 My aesthetic has never been modest, per se, but I used to be of the belief that stomach-grazing tops were too youthful to incorporate into my everyday looks — especially my work-wear lineup.
 This season, everything changed when I met my match-made-in-sweater heaven: the cropped cardigan.